umrover/mrover-ros/src/esw/cameras/README.md

 #### Available Missions - cameras/missions

 You may choose to configure the available missions.
-Each mission has a name, a list of ips, and a resolution suited for the mission.
+Each mission has a name, a list of ips, and a resolution for each ip.
 You should not have more ips than the amount listed in number_of_pipelines (this will cause errors).

 #### Number of Pipelines - cameras/number_of_pipelines